-- o Insurance Web Aggregator Regulations, 2017 - o Insurance Regulatory and Development Authority of India (Issuance of e-Insurance Policies) Regulations, 2016 - o Insurance Regulatory and Development Authority of India (Web Aggregators) Regulations, 2013 - o Insurance Regulatory and Development Authority of India (Sharing of Database for Distribution of Insurance Products) Regulations, 2010
+- Insurance Web Aggregator Regulations, 2017 - Insurance Regulatory and Development Authority of India (Issuance of e-Insurance Policies) Regulations, 2016 - Insurance Regulatory and Development Authority of India (Web Aggregators) Regulations, 2013 - Insurance Regulatory and Development Authority of India (Sharing of Database for Distribution of Insurance Products) Regulations, 2010

-Model Questionnaire
+• Model Questionnaire

-MODEL QUESTIONNAIRE FOR INTERNAL AUDIT OF LIFE INSURANCE

-FUNCTION: SYSTEMS AND INFORMATION TECHNOLOGY

-10.Depo 10.Department: Information & Technology

-S. No. Particulars Remarks

-10.1 Is there a documented Board approved

-10.1 Information Technology Policy in place?
+Questio MODEL QUESTIONNAIRE FOR INTERNAL AUDIT OF LIFE INSURANCE FUNCTION: SYSTEMS AND INFORMATION TECHNOLOGY 10.Depa 10.Department: Information & Technology SI No Particulars Remarks 10.1 Is there a documented Board approved Information Technology Policy in place?
+10.2 Are the process of purchase of systems and applications standardised and as approved?
 10.3 Is the system control secured and in charge of a competent person(s)?
 10.4 Are the licenses of systems up-to-date?
 10.5 Are the servers located in approved places?
 10.6 Is the movement of systems, assets, media in control as per approved process, whether within the premises or otherwise?
 10.7 Are the system access controls as per the approved process?
 10.8 Are proper firewalls and VPN protocols in place to ensure security and safety?
 10.9 Is the system utilities under control for accidents like fire, theft?
 10.10 Are all the systems and utilities uniquely identifiable?
 10.11 Is inventory verification done once in a year to match with the inventory in fixed assets register?
 10.12 Are the systems and licenses adequately insured for accidental losses?